-10
+Figure 10

-Typically, when using TSRs to define robot-controlled motion, reference frame w would be centered at the origin of an object to be manipulated by the robot, but as our gestures are not designed to exclusively manipulate objects or environmental elements, some of them will be defined , with the latter defining the final pose (Holladay & Srinivasa, 2016).
-For example, our lexicon will use one TSR to define the space in which a robot would wave.
+Typically, when using TSRs to define robot-controlled motion, reference frame w would be centered at the origin of an object to be manipulated by the robot, but as our gestures are not designed to exclusively manipulate objects or environmental elements some of them were defined with an origin at the base of the robot (Holladay & Srinivasa, 2016).
+For example, our lexicon uses the TSR to define the space in which a robot would wave.
 This is because waving is a simple, repeating gesture that has no starting and ending point.
-With these TSRs, we intend to develop a lexicon that can be applicable to any robot with the appropriate anatomy.
+With these TSRs, we developed a lexicon that can be applicable to any robot with the appropriate anatomy.

 Mapping to ABB Robots